jserodio/rg351p-ppsspp-settings/DISGAEA 2.md

 # DISGAEA 2 - DARK HERO DAYS
 ## 30/30 FPS (100% smooth gameplay)

-This one doesn't need special settings but here it goes.

 ❎ means OFF or unchecked
 ☑️ means ON or checked